Academy of Medical Royal Colleges

+The Academy’s aim is to collate its members' views, and coordinate activities to collectively influence and shape healthcare across the four nations of the UK.
+The Academy also plays a leading role particularly in the areas of clinical quality, public health and the education and training of doctors.
+The Academy also works closely with organisations such as the NHS, the General Medical Council and patient groups on projects designed to improve the quality of care, such as the Evidence-based Interventions Programme and the Medical Training Initiative.

-Established in 1974 as the Conference of medical Royal Colleges and their Faculties, it was renamed the Academy of Medical Royal Colleges in 1996.
+Established in 1974 as the Conference of Medical Royal Colleges and their Faculties, it was renamed the Academy of Medical Royal Colleges in 1996.

 It has established one Faculty of its own – The Faculty of Medical Leadership and Management (FMLM), which is jointly administered by the Royal Colleges of Physicians and of General Practitioners.

 List of chairs of the Academy of Medical Royal Colleges

 The Chair is the elected head of the Academy of Medical Royal Colleges.
 Their term of officer is up to three years.